Title

 Chemical Waste Emergencies

-If a dangerous situation occurs to a chemical waste in your laboratory, do not touch the container.
-As best as possible, try and determine the contents and potential hazards and call EHS (919-962-5507) to report.
-The EHS Emergency Response Team and/or the EHS Hazardous Materials Manager will immediately respond, assess the situation, remove the container or leave in place and sequester the area until an outside vendor can remove.
+If a dangerous situation occurs involving chemical waste in your laboratory, do not touch the container.
+If safe to do so, determine the waste components and potential hazards and call EHS (919-962-5507) to report the incident.
+The EHS Emergency Response Team and/or the EHS Hazardous Materials Manager will immediately respond, assess the situation, remove the container, or leave it in place and sequester the area until an outside vendor can remove it for proper disposal.

 Peroxides